-Step 4: If the answer to your Level 1 Appeal is no, you decide if you want to make another appeal you stay in the hospital after your planned discharge date, then you can make another appeal.
+Step 4: If the answer to your Level 1 Appeal is no, you decide if you want to make another appeal

+• If the Quality Improvement Organization has turned down your appeal, and you stay in the hospital after your planned discharge date, then you can make another appeal.
 Making another appeal means you are going on to "Level 2" of the appeals process.